Advanced Combat Man System: Design

 The challenge with the creation of ACMS was the stature of the average Singaporean soldier, considering that they are smaller than other races.
 The three modular variants consist of the Basic Fighting System, which is focused on fighting capabilities.
 The Full Fighting System equips commanders on the field, but has significant C2 capabilities.
 The Hand Held System which works with the Full Fighting System, which is carried by a commander's aide, providing notebook hosted capabilities, which in trials used a Panasonic Toughbook, for use in stationary mission planning tasks, where greater screen size is necessary and a more complex input device can be used.
-Initial trials had used Windows XP, but the ACMS later on used commercial off-the-shelf platform and modified them for military applications.
+Initial trials had used Windows XP, but the ACMS later on used commercial off-the-shelf platforms and modified them for military applications.

 The main weapon used under the ACMS is the SAR 21's Modular Mounting System variant.
 For communications, ACMS uses Selex Soldier Personal Radio systems with a noise reduction system to protect the hearing of soldiers.
-The SAF revealed that the ACMS will be integrated with the vehicle borne and static Rockwell Collins-Thales FlexNet-One system.
+The SAF revealed that the ACMS will be integrated with the vehicle-borne and static Rockwell Collins-Thales FlexNet-One system.

-In various trials done initially, the helmet mounted display was cited to be a hindrance in aiming and moving.
-Currently, alternatives are being studied, which includes see through HMDs and membrane displays.
+In various trials done initially, the helmet-mounted display was cited to be a hindrance in aiming and moving.
+Currently, alternatives are being studied, which includes see-through HMDs and membrane displays.

-The ACMS has three configurations, which consist of the Basic Fighting System (BFS), Commander Enhancement System (CES) and the Information Management System.
+The ACMS has three configurations, which consist of the Basic Fighting System (BFS), Commander Enhancement System (CES), and the Information Management System.

 Components

-The components of the ACMS consist of Soldier Computer, Weapon, Head Mount Display, Power, Communications and Navigation sub-systems.
+The components of the ACMS consist of Soldier Computer, Weapon, Head Mount Display, Power, Communications, and Navigation sub-systems.
 An integrated Load Bearing Vest and a hydration bladder are also included, the former being outfitted with armored plates.

 Variants

 ACMS

 The first variants of the ACMS system had a total weight of 25 kilograms.
 The weight proved to be bothersome since it forced wearers to move less than one kilometer in the field.
 A 2002 revision reduced the weight to 12.5 kilograms.
-Currently, ACMS includes a soldier computer subsystem, which features a wearable computer and power pack, a communications subsystem supporting wireless radio and data connectivity through mesh networking, full color OLED based helmet mounted display and active noise diction hearing protection, indoor and outdoor navigation system with GPS support, and weapon-mounted camera with an ITL MARS reflex sight.
+Currently, ACMS includes a soldier computer subsystem, which features a wearable computer and power pack, a communications subsystem supporting wireless radio and data connectivity through mesh networking, full-color OLED based helmet-mounted display and active noise diction hearing protection, indoor and outdoor navigation system with GPS support, and weapon-mounted camera with an ITL MARS reflex sight.

 One of the shortfalls is that the full load is heavy, even at 6.5 kilograms.
 The BFS also heats up and a soldier using it can feel it even when wearing the uniform/load bearing vest.

 ACMS Lite

-Currently undergoing development, the ACMS Lite has latest ARM processor and mobile communications technology to enhance networking and situational awareness capability.
-The ACMS Lite also includes a smartphone portable device providing mesh-networking communications, processing and display of situational awareness and support of C2 applications.
+Currently undergoing development, the ACMS Lite has the latest ARM processor and mobile communications technology to enhance networking and situational awareness capability.
+The ACMS Lite also includes a smartphone portable device providing mesh-networking communications, processing, and display of situational awareness and support of C2 applications.
 It's designed for use by team leaders and their members.